FAQs: Questions from companies who receive a letter from FRC about their report and accounts

 When we believe it appropriate, we will suggest a meeting.
 Broadly, there are two types.

 The first type is a technical meeting.
-This is an informal meeting and is usually with one of the Deputy Chairs of the FRRP and/or staff from the corporate reporting review team.
+This is an informal meeting and is with staff from CRR and, in certain circumstances, with a Senior Advisor.
 The usual purpose of a technical meeting is to discuss complex accounting issues that may have arisen to ensure that both parties fully understand the issue raised.
 Such a meeting may also be appropriate where the company’s business is specialised and we feel that we need a better understanding of that business.
 No decision on corrective action would be taken at a technical meeting.
 You may want to invite your auditor to attend.

-The second type of meeting is one with a Review Group.
-This formal meeting provides an opportunity for the company to provide further information, to discuss the various matters at issue and to make representations about the accounting treatment used.
+The second type of meeting can occur either as part of the potential referral to the Supervision Committee or during the Supervision Committee’s consideration of whether to apply to court.
+This more formal meeting provides an opportunity for the company to provide further information, to discuss the various matters at issue and to make representations about the accounting treatment used.
 At this meeting, the corrective action to be taken, if any, may be discussed.
 We would normally expect a company’s finance director to attend and we would suggest that you invite your auditor as well.
 It is unusual for legal representatives to attend.

 I don’t agree with your findings.
 Can I appeal?

 If a company disagrees with our findings, the Conduct Committee can seek to enforce its view by going to court to obtain an order requiring directors to restate their report or accounts .
 The ‘appeal’ is therefore the court case, including any further appeal process that may be invoked by either party following an unfavourable judgement.